-The address association table (AAT) contains identification data (MAC addresses) of the clients associated with the node.
-This data is collected from the incoming ADP data units and stored in the "local" part of the AAT; the local AAT data is passed to the DLL management entity for network management purposes (see clause 8.5.3).
-In its "remote" part, AAT stores MAC addresses of the clients associated with other nodes that were advertised on the network.
+The local address association table (LAAT) contains in its first entry the MAC address of the node itself (i.e., REGID) and, in the rest of the table, the MAC addresses of the clients associated with the node.
+This data is collected from the incoming ADP data units; LAAT data is passed to the DLL management entity for network management purposes (see clause 8.5.3).

+The remote address association table (RAAT) stores MAC addresses of other nodes in the domain and their associated clients that were advertised on the network.